-Sixty-seven percent of US households — that’s a whopping 85 million families — have at least one pet.
-Besides freshwater fish, which remains the most popular animal companion in the USA, Americans keep 89.7 million dogs and 94.2 million cats.
+Seventy percent of US households—that’s a whopping 90.5 million families—have at least one pet.
+Americans keep 69 million dogs and 45.3 million cats.

-Through 2020, US pet owners are expected to spend $99 billion on their furry, scaly, and feathery friends (up from $69.4 billion in 2017).
-Out of that sum, $40.9 billion will be spent on veterinary care, grooming, insurance, training, and pet technology.
-The latter category presents a lucrative opportunity for IoT developers, notably companies that specialize in wearable devices.
+In 2021, the average American spent $770 on their furry, scaly, or feathery friend (up from $460 in 2013).
+Pet owners pay for veterinary care, grooming, insurance, training, and pet technology.
+The last category presents a lucrative opportunity for IoT solution providers, especially for those that specialize in wearable devices.

 In case your company wants to develop a custom IoT solution, this article will give you an idea of what your potential customers expect from a connected device and what issues you might encounter in the development process.